The prevention of sexual abuse and harassment—of and by Oxfam staff—is critically important for our organization.

-At Oxfam we continue to have zero tolerance for abuse of people in any form and we offer our support to victims of these egregious violations of our principles, values, and what we hold dear and believe.
+Today, Oxfam has zero tolerance for abuse of people in any form and we offer our support to victims of these egregious violations of our principles and values.

 How do people safely report cases of misconduct?

 Oxfam America’s safeguarding measures include a confidential whistleblowing mechanism, which is mediated by a third-party service provider called Navex Global (known internally as EthicsPoint).
-This whistleblowing system has been in place with Oxfam America since at least 2010.
-This allows people—including staff, volunteers, beneficiaries, and donors—to confidentially report any cases of misconduct, financial embezzlement, or violation of policy or any other practice inconsistent with Oxfam values in three different languages.
-People can make complaints online, via phone, or mail in English, Spanish, or French.
+This whistleblowing system has been in place within Oxfam America since 2010.
+This allows staff, volunteers, beneficiaries, donors, and others to confidentially report any cases of misconduct, financial embezzlement, violation of policy, or any other practice inconsistent with Oxfam values.
+People can make complaints online, via phone, or by mail in English, Spanish, or French.
 The information on how to access this service is publicly available on our website and posted in all country offices Oxfam America oversees.

-Every complaint is promptly investigated by Oxfam America’s HR department and other departments as needed, and depending on the nature of the case we will hire independent external investigators.
+Every complaint is promptly investigated by Oxfam America’s Human Resources department and other departments as needed.
+Depending on the nature of the case, we may hire independent external investigators.